Ohio Democrat Brown begins tour ahead of 2020 decision

-BRUNSWICK, Ohio — Sen. Sherrod Brown is ready to kick off his tour of states that cast pivotal early votes in the 2020 presidential primary.
+BRUNSWICK, Ohio — Sen. Sherrod Brown has kicked off his tour of states that cast pivotal early votes in the 2020 presidential primary by accusing Republican President Donald Trump of “phony populism” that disrespects minorities, workers and families while benefiting billionaires.

-The Ohio Democrat begins his “Dignity of Work” tour Wednesday in the Ohio city of Brunswick, about 25 miles (40 kilometers) southwest of Cleveland.
-The circuit is a key step before he decides whether to launch a campaign for the White House.
+The Ohio Democrat launched his “dignity of work” tour Wednesday at a warehouse south of Cleveland.
+He and his wife, journalist Connie Schultz, head next to Iowa, New Hampshire, Nevada and South Carolina.

-Brown won a third term in November on the strength of a message that emphasizes decent wages, health care and working conditions.
-He plans to use that motto as he travels from Ohio to Iowa, New Hampshire, Nevada and South Carolina.
+The 66-year-old senator and former representative told the crowd of several hundred that Democrats can’t let “extremists” at statehouses and in Washington claim populist credentials if they don’t support policies that benefit middle-class Americans.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.